mumanchu/OptimizedGPIO/README.md

-# FastGPIO
+# OptimizedGPIO

-This library is a single include file that provides fast digital I/O for STM32, SAMD, AVR, ESP32 and ESP8266 MCUs.
+This library is a single include file that provides fast optimized digital I/O for STM32, SAMD, AVR, ESP32 and ESP8266 MCUs.
 The code for the MCU is selected automatically by `#ifdef` directives, so you don't need to do anything special.

-This voluminous README text (sorry) is aimed at beginners.
-The rest of us probably know this stuff already.
+This voluminous README text is aimed at fledgling Arduino developers.
+The rest of us probably know all this stuff already.

+_Joke of the week: "His software had more bugs in it than the Amazon Rainforest".
+(Not referring to me, of course.)_

 ## Why do we need faster I/O?

-The traditional `digitalRead()` and `digitalWrite()` functions are quite slow when compared to stripped-down code that accesses the microcontroller's GPIO registers directly.
+The traditional `digitalRead()` and `digitalWrite()` functions are quite slow when compared to stripped-down code that only accesses the microcontroller's General-Purpose Input/Output (GPIO) registers.

 The reason for this is that a lot of work is done for each access which could be done in a `begin()` method.
 This would save a lot of time when the program is running.
 Fast IO is particularly important in an interrupt handler (ISR), which must be as short as possible.

-Here is the standard Arduino code for `digitalWrite()`.
+Below is the standard Arduino code for `digitalWrite()`.
 The lines marked with '*' can be called in `begin()`.
 The lines marked with '**' are not needed if you are sure the output is not a PWM output.
 So most of the code can be transferred to `begin()`, leaving only the code that directly accesses the MCU's GPIO output register.

 ```cpp
 void digitalWrite(uint8_t pin, uint8_t val)